-I had few ideas about Qigong.
-My mother had long practiced T’ai Chi, and I assumed the disciplines were related.
+I had a few ideas about Qigong.
+My mother had long practised T’ai Chi, and I assumed the disciplines were related.
 I also assumed the practice was boring, slow, easy, and primarily suited to the elderly.

 On the first morning, our group of silent retreatants was greeted by a grey-haired, soft-spoken man, standing beautifully upright in his black martial arts uniform.
 He didn’t say much, proceeding instead to lead us in gentle, flowing, standing movements organized around the breath.
 He moved gracefully, fluidly, and the group mirrored his circular gestures.

 During the practice, he spoke of smoothing and settling the Qi, the vital life energy animating the body.
 He also instructed us to “underdo” the movements.
 “Just go to 70% of your capacity and range of motion.
 Underdo.”
 I was taken aback.
 Countless yoga teachers had instructed me to “go to your edge and breathe,” underscored by manual adjustments in which they pushed me farther into forms.
 Underdo?
 Was this really allowed?
 How could these flowing, simple movements accomplish anything, compared to my Sun Salutations and Pigeon poses?

 But by the end of the session, I was amazed to find my body in a state of quiet, soft, light expansion.
 My hip, instead of throbbing and aggravated as it typically was, felt more relaxed.
 My mind was alert, calm, and clear.
 I was intrigued by this practice, and soon after the retreat began attending Qigong workshops with the teacher.